Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on October 23, 2015

 If these are your results, keep going.
 Train for another month and retest.
 At a certain point, you’ll likely start to see some Fat Mass start to build up over time.
 This isn’t necessarily cause for concern, especially if the majority of your gains are coming from lean tissue; this can actually cause your body fat percentage to decrease, despite your gains in Fat Mass.

-It’s a lot easier to gain Fat Mass than it is to gain Lean Body Mass, and so long as you are taking in more calories than you are using, you will gain Fat Mass over time.
-At a certain point, your Fat Mass gains might become substantial enough to where you may want to think about stopping this bulking cycle and working on reducing some of the Fat Mass you gained.
+When you reach a certain level of Lean Body Mass, those extra calories you are consuming for muscle gain will just be converted to fat.
+At this point, your Fat Mass gains might become substantial enough to where you may want to think about stopping this bulking cycle and working on reducing some of the Fat Mass you gained.

 Step 3: Rotate Goals Until Satisfied